 4. (6-9) The conditions of the promise of victory.

 a.
-Be strong and very courageous: Joshua is called to boldness in God.
-This exposes Joshua’s weakness; there was a need for such a command, because even a great leader like Joshua needed such encouragement.
+Be strong and of good courage: Joshua is called to boldness in God.
+This exposes Joshua’s weakness; there was a need for such a command because even a great leader like Joshua needed such encouragement.

 i.
 This bold courage would not be in Joshua himself, but in God.
 We can be full of self-confidence that will take us to ruin, but we should instead be full of a genuine God-confidence.